gomorpheus/morpheus-docs/release_notes/compatibility.rst

 - 5.2.1 & 4.2.5: API: Metadata: Metadata tags now referred to as ``tags`` and labels now referred to as ``labels``.
 Previously metadata tags were referred to as ``metadata`` and labels were referred to as ``tags``
 - 5.2.3+: ``codeready`` (codeready-builder-for-rhel-8-x86_64-rpms) repo access required for RHEL 8+ Appliances, replacing the previous PowerTools/powertools requirement
 - 5.2.6, 5.3.1: Appliance & Agent java version updated to ``8u292-b10``. jdk8u292 disables TLS 1.0 and 1.1 by default
+- 5.2.9: OpenStack v2 Identity API is deprecated as of v5.2.9 (and is removed as of v5.3.3)
 - 5.3.2+: :menuselection:`Provisioning --> Deployments` has been moved to :menuselection:`Provisioning --> Code --> Deployments`
 - 5.3.2+: The local code repository path moved from ``/var/opt/morpheus/morpheus-ui/repo`` to ``/var/opt/morpheus/morpheus-local/repo`` to reduce potential shared storage issues and perfomace restrictions.
 The reconfigure process creates the folders and sets the paths in application.yml, no manual intervention is needed unless symlinks exisit on ``/var/opt/morpheus/morpheus-ui/repo/git`` which will need to be removed prior to reconfiguring 5.3.2.
 The old ``/var/opt/morpheus/morpheus-ui/repo`` path will be automatically deleted in a fulture release but can be manually recursivly deleted at any time for storage reclaimation.
+- 5.3.3: OpenStack v2 Identity API is removed

 |morpheus| Application OS
 =========================